glubian/mc-survival-rebalance/README.md

 # Minecraft Survival Rebalance

-This datapack contains two small changes to the worldgen that improve the survival experience without making any changes to the overall game mechanics:
+This datapack contains two small changes to the worldgen that improve the survival experience without making any changes to overall game mechanics:

 - structures are roughly 1.5 times more spread out
 - wheat piles no longer generate in villages